N3XUSDevelopment/ticket-system/README.md

  ## At any time, you can not use this bot and name it as your own.
 Or republish it as your own.
 COPYRIGHTED BY THE DEVELOPER. (c) 2025 -- This falls under the copyright law of the USA.

  Use the ``/help`` command to get help on how to use this bot.
  This bot is not affiliated with Discord in any way.
-It is a third-party bot created by SMOC DEVELOPMENT.
+It is a third-party bot created by NEXUS DEVELOPMENT.

  If you have any questions or concerns, please contact the developer at SMOC https://discord.gg/zc6N76f3.